2025 Judges

 Can you explain the guideline about “sending up to five packets of poetry or prose” further?

 Answer: Yes!
-Each entrant may submit five packets of work for Adroit Prize consideration.
+Each entrant may submit a max of ten packets of work for Adroit Prizes consideration: five for the Adroit Prize for Poetry and five for the Adroit Prize for Prose.
 Each of these packets may contain either up to six poems or up to three pieces of prose (fiction or creative nonfiction, up to 3,500 total words combined).
 For example, Student A might wish to send four packets of six poems and one 2,000-word creative nonfiction piece.
 Student B might wish to send a packet of three flash fiction pieces, three 3,500-word stories (one in each of three packets), and one creative nonfiction piece.
 And so on!

 Are pieces submitted together judged together, or is each piece submitted judged individually?